-b.
-UPDATE: 1% R&M Tax (Schwartz)
+c.
+UPDATE: 1% Room Tax (Schwartz)

 Notes: The procedure for the town to increase the local options room tax from 9% to 10% was discussed.
-The additional 1% would be collected by the State of Vermont on short term rentals and then returned to the Town of Elmore.
-This addition tax that would be paid by out of town renters, would be used to lessen the tax burden to the residents of Elmore.
-The process would include two public meetings and a vote by Australian ballot on Town Meeting day.
+In order to implement the 1% tax to lessen the tax burden on the residents of Elmore, a charter must be created and accepted by the Select Board.
+Once this is completed, two public meetings and a vote by Australian ballot will take place on Town Meeting day.
+G. Schwartz to check with Sharon Draper about notice requirements for these activities.

-c.
+d.
 UPDATE: Town Hall painting project (Wills)